In 2019 we are offering one customized tour: Central Europe

 Coming out of the museum you will find yourself on the Ring Road, which you could travel with an easy round-trip tram ride along its entire length and do some exploring on your own.
 By now you should be ready to wind down with a little more walking, a nice dinner, perhaps followed by a concert, then bed.

 VIENNA DAY TWO: Morning City Tour, Afternoon Old Town Walking Tour

-This morning we visit Schonbrunn Palace, the glorious residence of the Hapsburgs.
+This morning we take the metro on an optional visit to Schonbrunn Palace, the glorious residence of the Hapsburgs.
 Similar to Versailles, which was an inspiration for royal homes all over Europe, Schonbrunn is a must for any visit to Vienna.
-The 3-hour bus tour will also show us the Ring Road, the Danube, the Prater Amusement Park, and stop at the Belvedere Palace, so this is a worthwhile excursion.
+On our way back to the center we can visit the Belvedere Palace and gardens, so this is a worthwhile excursion.

 VIENNA OLD TOWN CENTER:

 After the morning tour we return to the center of town for a stroll in the old neighborhoods, starting in the cluster of lanes and alleys behind the cathedral.
 The character of this special zone is saturated with the past, giving you more of a feeling for Old Vienna than any other part of town.
 It is easy to completely overlook this simple district, but then you would miss out on a very charming experience.
 This little hidden neighborhood extends in a four-block radius on both sides and behind the cathedral.
 We will get you started with an organized walk, then you can continue to wander through that zone on your own if you wish, with breaks for pastry!